 New owners are sometimes surprised at how much sleep their French Bulldogs get.
 Additionally, owners may miss signs of sleep problems if they do not know how much sleep healthy Frenchies need.
 French Bulldogs sleep between 12-14 hours each day on average.
 Daytime naps and nighttime sleep usually make up this amount of sleep.
 Puppies need even more sleep, averaging 18-20 hours daily until about 12 weeks of age.

-With age, French Bulldogs bodies and minds become more tired, causing them to sleep more.
+With age, French Bulldogs’ bodies and minds become more tired, causing them to sleep more.
 Dogs need different amounts of sleep depending on their size, activity, age, and health, but most people should expect their adult French Bulldog to sleep at least half of the day.

 Sleep is essential for dogs, just as it is for us.
 Human sleep cycles last 24 hours.
-Daytime time is spent awake and nighttime is spent sleeping.
+Daytime is spent awake, and nighttime is spent sleeping.
 Our sleep includes deep sleep and REM, which act as restorative phases.
 Our bodies work on healing tissues and strengthening our immune systems during this time.
 REM has been shown to increase brain activity, which is good for learning, memory retention, and development.
 In REM sleep, the brain exercises neural connections that are essential to mental and physical well-being.

-Due to their irregular sleep patterns, dogs spend only about 10 per cent of their snoozing time in REM.
+Due to their irregular sleep patterns, dogs spend only about 10 percent of their snoozing time in REM.
 Dozing off is a regular habit for them, and it is often a result of boredom, so they awaken quickly and become alert when something is happening.
 In order to compensate for their lost REM sleep, dogs need to sleep more total hours.

 A dog’s age plays a huge role when it comes to how much sleep they need.
 In the same way that infants need a lot of sleep, puppies need to sleep 15 to 20 hours a day to help their nervous and immune systems develop.
 Puppies nap throughout the day to get the sleep they need.